Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Display Health"			"11"

 			// Display type of Mutant Tanks' names and health.
-			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.
+			// Note: This setting can be overridden for each Mutant Tank under the "Health" section of their settings.
 			// --
 			// 0: OFF
 			// 1: ON, show in hint text.